alexjfoote/plant-phenotyping-system/README.md

 # Plant Phenotyping System

-Please refer the Technical Report for a detailed report on the project and the developed software.
+Please refer to the Technical Report for a detailed report on the project and the developed software.

 ## Aim
 This project aims to develop highly automated plant phenotyping software.
 The software will